 Rooted in Bagua, Taichi, and the Feldenkrais Method, the workshops, classes and training program offered through this site take advantage of the mind’s intrinsic and vast ability to learn via sensorimotor exploration.
 Over the long term, students are likely to not only discover their strength, speed, agility, flexibility, balance and vitality improving in surprising ways, but experience a decrease in parasitic tension, fatigue and discomfort.

-The posts on this site consist of articles, interviews, talks and videos that take a deeper look into some of the major themes of my books: what it means to be human, what it means to be free, what it means to learn, and how each of these meanings both shapes and is shaped by the cultural and material conditions of society.
+The posts on this site consist of articles, interviews, talks and videos that take a deeper look into some of the major themes of my books: what it means to be human, what it means to be free, what it means to learn, and how each of these meanings shapes the cultural and material conditions of society, and is in turn shaped by them.
 Many posts consequently consequently take a critical look at the dominant culture by examining some of its less-than-humanistic aspects.

 For a more humanistic view on learning, listen to this delightful interview with jazz virtuoso, Bill Evans or alternatively, check out one of one of my articles on the subject.
 For some of the crucial concepts on learning handed down from the Enlightenment, check out this talk given by Noam Chomsky at the University of Arizona in ’12.
 Finally, if we want a society based on humanistic values, perhaps it’s time to end the proliferation of what the late anthropologist David Graeber called “bullsh*t jobs.”